Aviancer/amouse/README.md

 If you do feel a bit more adventurous and would like to build a stand-alone adapter device, I have included the code to do this using a Raspberry Pico microcontroller.
 A circuit diagram is provided under the `diagrams` folder.

-The adapter has been tested to work against DOS, Windows 95 and 98 serial mouse drivers so far.
+The adapter has been tested to work with DOS, Windows 3.1, Windows 95 and 98 serial mouse drivers so far.

 # Features